Back

 With this budgeting technique, you’ll pay for all of your expenses with cash (or cheques) to make it harder to overspend.
 When your money is digital, it can be easier to part with it.
 But when you have to physically give it away, you may reconsider your spending decisions.

-With the envelope method, you should designated set spending amounts for certain spending categories, like bills, food, subscriptions, and even nights out.
+With the envelope method, you should designate set spending amounts for certain spending categories, like bills, food, subscriptions, and even nights out.
 The rule is you can only spend what’s in the envelope each month.

-If you want to try this, but don’t want physical money or envelopes, there are bank accounts that let you separate your money into spending buckets.
+If you want to try this but don’t want physical money or envelopes, there are bank accounts that let you separate your money into spending buckets.
 Some budget apps also allow you to do this to better align with the envelope method.

 Plus, you can get creative with this budgeting method.
 You could budget with a prepaid card to make it harder to overspend.
 KOHO offers prepaid and virtual cards you can sign up for to try out this method.